Vadskye/Rise/docs/standard_effects.md

   * Deal std -1d to all within Large/15 line from you
   * Deal std -1d to all within Large/5 line entirely within Med range
   * Deal std -1d to all within Med radius in Close range
+  * r2 condition until eonr or r2 condition on crit vs enemies in Medium radius in std range
 * Maneuvers only:
 * AOE: see 3rd level spell AOE